saipawan94/Python/README.md

 ```

 The output of this having additional empty line between the lines.
 Because each line in text file ends with \n and also print statement gives you additional \n.
+to get rid of this use rstrip() to remove \n in the end.

 Counting Lines:
 -